xplodingeggo/rl-profiles-linux/README.md

 An EAC-compatible profile picture overlay mod which works with linux on wayland desktops :D
 PS: Check out [Rocket Spoof](https://github.com/xplodingeggo/rocketspoof) on my GitHub!
 It let's you spoof your display name on linux for Rocket League to whatever you like ;) There's also a windows version.
-Only works for 1440p at 75% Interface scale.
+--Only works for 1440p 16:9 at 75% Interface scale--.
+Works at 1440p at 50%, 75% and 100% interface scale.
+75% is the most tried and tested and will work the best but 50% and 100% should work fine too.
+There is also support for other interface scales if you do ```rl-pfp start --ui-scale 69``` The number you put at the end should be the interface scale percentage in game.
  I plan to add support for different interface scales first and then add support for 1080p
 <img width="2560" height="1440" alt="screenshot2" src="https://github.com/user-attachments/assets/5d8101b5-5bb9-472f-9f31-47d8ed038f5b" />

 <img width="2560" height="1440" alt="screenshot3" src="https://github.com/user-attachments/assets/6fbba6c6-22a4-4437-a38f-f1d6d92b5520" />